James Mendrick has been a Downers Grove Township Volunteer & Republican Committeeman Since 1997.

 Get to know James

-James Mendrick, a lifelong resident and active community member of DuPage County, attended Downers Grove South High School, married to his high school sweet heart Cyndi and they have two amazing young boys Colin and Connor.
+James Mendrick, a DuPage County resident over 30 years and active community member of the county, attended Downers Grove South High School, married his high school sweet heart Cyndi and they have two amazing young boys Colin and Connor.
+James Mendrick has over 50 endorsements as a DuPage County Sheriff Candidate.

 Mendrick studied Criminal Justice at Lewis University, and completed his School of Police Staff & Command at Northwestern University.
 Since 1996, Mendrick has had the privilege to work alongside the men and women of the DuPage County Sheriff’s Office.
 During his time at the Sheriff’s office he has been instrumental in significant innovation and achievements such as helping receive 100% accreditation by CALEA, a federal authority, deeming DuPage County Sheriff Office a flagship Agency.
 Mendrick’s goals continue to focus on improving our community through active participation in cross agency training and partnership.